Frequently Asked Questions

 Citi Bike is a public-private partnership between the City of New York, represented by the New York City Department of Transportation (NYC DOT), and Lyft.
 Lyft is a private company that owns and operates bike share systems around the country.
 Lyft owns, operates, and maintains the Citi Bike system and the City allows Lyft to place bike share stations in the public right of way (primarily on sidewalks and roadbeds).
 DOT is responsible for planning, outreach, and oversight of the system.

-No taxpayer monies are used to operate the Citi Bike system.
+No taxpayer money is used to operate the Citi Bike system.
 Citi Bike is funded through private capital, sponsorship agreements, and revenues from memberships.

 How are station locations selected?